 Despite a short-lived sugar rush from Grayscale’s court victory against the Securities and Exchange Commission, crypto markets remain in a holding pattern and are looking for a direction.
-Bitcoin finishes the week at A$40,035 (US$25,800), which is essentially the same as seven days ago.
+Bitcoin finishes the week at A$40,035 (US$25,800) on our Bitcoin exchange, which is essentially the same as seven days ago.
 Ethereum also treads water this week and ends up at A$2,519 (US$1,629).
 XRP (-3%), Cardano (-4%), Dogecoin (1.2%) and Solana (-5%) also barely moved.
 The Fear and Greed Index is at 40 or Fear.

 From the OTC desk